agapas/meetups-app/README.md

 An application with a basic functionality created just to practice the nextJS and it's API Routes.

-### Important:

-To make the functionality fully work, the environment variables should be added (for example in the .env.local file added to the project's root directory).
-The app uses the MongoDB database and it's connection string expects following environment variables:

-- DB_DATABASE (for the project's database),
-- DB_CLUSTER (for the project's cluster),
-- DB_USER (for the username),
-- DB_PASS (for the password).

-Their values are based on the connection string that should be generated in the MongoDB, but you can adjust these variables and their values based on your preferred database.

 ### Things to consider and be aware in the future projects:

 - the app is made using the Pages Router (but could be with the App Router once it will be stable)
 - images settings in the next.config should be more specific (to protect the app from malicious users)
-- set the environment variables on the hosting server instead of the .env.local file (to avoid potential security issues)
 - currently Vercel allows for up to 3 projects to be deployed for free (so pay or find another hosting provider)

 ## Project Setup